simonjaeger/OfficeDev-HOL/Read-Mode-Outlook-Add-in/README.md

 2. In the **General** tab section, find and edit the **Display name** and **Provider name** to anything you'd like.
    ![](https://raw.githubusercontent.com/simonjaeger/OfficeDev-HOL/master/Read-Mode-Outlook-Add-in/Images/GeneralAddinManifest.png)
 3. In the **Read Form** tab section, find the **Activation** part.
 This is what determines the rules for potential activation of your mail add-in.
 By default, both **Item is a message** and **Item is an appointment** should be included.
 4. Scroll down and pay attention to the **Source location** property.
 This points to a specific file in your web project (**Read-Mode-Outlook-Add-inWeb**).
-When launching your Word add-in, this page will be the first thing that gets loaded and displayed.
+When launching your mail add-in, this page will be the first thing that gets loaded and displayed.
    ![](https://raw.githubusercontent.com/simonjaeger/OfficeDev-HOL/master/Read-Mode-Outlook-Add-in/Images/ReadFormAddinManifest.png)

 #### Exercise 1.3: Launch the project ####